Why SMEs in Singapore need to get on cloud accounting now

 More Accurate Financial Reports to Help You Make Better Business Decisions

-Cloud accounting helps prevent such error by allowing you to manage your books via remote access using multiple devices.
-This means that you can make adjustments to your book when the need arises, be it on tablet, PC, laptop or even smartphone.
-Using features such as capturing receipt through built-in phone camera you can also automatically store and organise receipt into the system.
-In addition, cloud accounting software such as Quickbooks is IRAS compliance and can support local GST filing with a click of a button.
+Cloud accounting helps prevent such errors by allowing you to manage your books via remote access using multiple devices.
+This means that you can make adjustments to your book when the need arises, be it on a tablet, PC, laptop, or even smartphone.
+Using features such as capturing receipts through a built-in phone camera you can also automatically store and organize receipts into the system.
+In addition, cloud accounting software such as Quickbooks is IRAS compliant and can support local GST filing with a click of a button.

 Relying on cloud accounting can help us save time and money by keeping our data consistent and free from error.